Pat Cleveland: Personal life

 In 2016, she wrote Walking with the Muses: A Memoir, covering her early life in Harlem and her career in the fashion industry.
 The book was published by Atria Publishing Group, 37 Ink, Simon & Schuster.
 In addition to her writing, running her business, and public appearances, Cleveland is also on a quest to get her mother, Ladybird Cleveland's art accepted into the Smithsonian Institution.
 Cleveland is a devotee of Gurumayi Chidvilasananda, the current spiritual head of the Siddha Yoga path.

 In March 2019, days after walking the runway for the Tommy Hilfiger show at Paris Fashion Week, Cleveland was rushed to the American Hospital of Paris after falling ill.
 She underwent emergency surgery on March 23 after French doctors discovered she had colon cancer.
-Shortly after her surgery, Cleveland's husband Paul announced that Cleveland did not have enough medical insurance to cover the cost of the surgery.
+Shortly after her surgery, Cleveland's husband announced that she did not have enough medical insurance to cover the cost of the surgery.
 A public donation page was established by van Ravenstein on a crowdfunding platform to help pay for Cleveland's medical expenses.
-Donations were made from many individuals within the fashion industry, including designers; Anna Sui, Kim Jones, Marc Jacobs, Zac Posen, Thierry Mugler, Kimora Lee Simmons, and Elsa Peretti; models Carla Bruni, Helena Christensen, Marisa Berenson, Marpessa Hennink, and Lineisy Montero; photographers Inez van Lamsweerde, Vinoodh Matadin, Roxanne Lowit and Steven Klein; stylist and fashion journalist Katie Grand; and businesswoman and DJ Marjorie Gubelmann.
-In September 2019, following further treatment, she returned to the runway, walking for the 2020 Spring Season shows for designers Nicole Miller and Chiara Boni.
+Donations were made from many individuals within the fashion industry, including designers Anna Sui, Kim Jones, Marc Jacobs, Zac Posen, Thierry Mugler, Kimora Lee Simmons, and Elsa Peretti; models Carla Bruni, Helena Christensen, Marisa Berenson, Marpessa Hennink, and Lineisy Montero; photographers Inez van Lamsweerde, Vinoodh Matadin, Roxanne Lowit, and Steven Klein; stylist and fashion journalist Katie Grand; and businesswoman and DJ Marjorie Gubelmann.
+She made a full recovery after 12 rounds of chemotherapy and had her colon removed.

 Cleveland lives with her husband near Morristown, New Jersey.

+Legacy

+Cleveland is recognized as one of the first Black supermodels.
+Fashion editor André Leon Talley described her as "the all-time superstar model" in an article for the July 1980 issue of Ebony magazine.
+Talley also referred to Cleveland as "the first Black supermodel, the Josephine Baker of the international runways" in his 2003 published memoir A.L.T.: A Memoir.

+In popular culture

+In 2010, Cleveland appeared in the documentary Ultrasuede, In Search of Halston.

+In 2012, Cleveland appeared in two fashion documentaries, Versailles ’73: American Runway Revolution and Timothy Greenfield-Sanders' About Face: Supermodels Then and Now.

+In 2019, she appeared in the documentary film Halston.